-Performs best on free- and slow-draining clay, loam and sand soils of an acid to neutral nature, generally with a pH of 4.5 to 7.0 and on sites with full to partial sun exposure.
+Performs best on free- to slow-draining clay-loam, loam, sandy-loam and loamy-sand soils of an acid to neutral nature, generally with a pH of 4.5 to 7.0 and on sites with full to partial sun exposure.
 It has good tolerance to seasonal flooding, waterlogged soils, soil salt and strong wind conditions.
 Varieties coming from eastern Indonesia are reportedly adapted to growing in hilly inland areas on infertile, gravelly soil.

-The seed that fall to the ground are easily dispersed by flowing water and germinate readily.
+Seed that falls to the ground is easily dispersed by flowing water and germinate readily.
 It can form dense stands, particularly in swampy areas or low-lying land subject to seasonal flooding.

 The essential oil is poisonous if ingested in large amounts and should only be taken internally under medical supervision.